-Children under the age of 16 must be accompanied by an adult other than the patient.
+Children under the age of 16 must be accompanied by an adult other than the patient, unless otherwise directed by state law.
 Children cannot be left in the care of a patient.

 A patient who believes that his or her visitation rights have been violated may file a complaint utilizing the hospital's grievance process.